 Brenda’s paintings have have been published in magazines, won awards in local and regional competitions, and are included in many private collections.

+St. George Island, won the Charles Lamar Davis-Allstate Memorial Award for Excellence in Watercolor in the 2022 Columbus Artists Guild Annual Show.
+Road to Fort Perry was awarded that honor in 2018.
 Cat Brier in Hadden Woods, received the Carmike Cinema’s Corporate Sponsor Award in 2014.
 She donated this painting to the Young Professionals of Columbus for their annual event, Time For Art, and it was auctioned for 100 volunteer hours to benefit a local charity.
 Leffel’s Tales, a book of stories she wrote about her father’s childhood and self-published in 2014, contains nine of her paintings as illustrations.
 Southern Magnolia won the Manfred Metcalf Award in the 2013 Columbus Artists’ Guild Annual Show.
 St. Elmo, was submitted to the Joseph House Art Gallery’s Historic Columbus Competition in 2008 and was subsequently published in their post card book, Postcards from the Palette.

 Brenda frequently paints commissioned pieces for individuals and businesses.
 A limited edition of her painting, Isle of Hope was produced as a fundraiser for the renovation of